aditirawat1111/BackendProject/README.md

 A Spring Boot-based **e-commerce backend** that provides end-to-end APIs for user management, product catalog, shopping cart, orders, and payments, secured with JWT-based authentication.

-This project is designed to look and behave like a **real-world production backend**: it uses layered architecture, strong security practices, database migrations, test coverage, and is **deployment-ready to AWS**.
+This project is designed to look and behave like a **real-world production backend**: it uses layered architecture, strong security practices, database migrations, test coverage, and is **deployment-ready to Microsoft Azure App Service**.

 ---